Why would a company sell or factor its receivables?

 Reasons you would sell or factor invoices:

-- Insert capital financing into your business
+- Insert much needed capital financing into your business operations.

-- Working capital to grow your business through organic and acquisition growth
+- Working capital to grow your business through organic and acquisition growth.

-- Acquire new customers
+- Acquire new customers and business loans turned down.

-- You are a startup that cannot receive bank funding
+- You are a startup that cannot receive bank funding or bank loans.

-- Seasonal business cycles with sudden spikes and dips in sales
+- Seasonal business cycles with sudden spikes and dips in sales.

-- Your business has a long operating cycle with deep initial outlays
+- Your business has a long operating cycle with deep initial outlays.

-Related article: Why Sell your Accounts Receivable?
+Related article: Why Sell Your Accounts Receivable?

 Is factoring receivables a good idea?